John Holloway (botanist)

 John Ernest Holloway, FRS (12 February 1881 – 6 September 1945) was a New Zealand Anglican priest, botanist and university lecturer.

 Biography

 He was born in Christchurch, New Zealand, on 12 February 1881 and educated at Nelson College and Auckland University College, where he was awarded DSc in 1917.
+He married Margaret Brenda North in 1908 and they had a son, Jack Holloway on 15 November 1914.

 He took holy orders and served the church from 1909 to 1922.
 He had developed, however, a keen interest in botany and was elected a Fellow of the Royal Society of New Zealand in 1921.
 He was appointed lecturer in charge of the Botanical Department, University of Otago in 1924.
 While at the University of Otago he mentored renowned botanists Dame Ella Orr Campbell and Greta Stevenson.